Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Pemba has its own airport which receives daily flights from Zanzibar Airport, they cost about 100$ one way.

-Fares are 30/35/40USD respectively for Economy (outdoor deck), 1st Class (indoor deck, faint AC), VIP (comfortable chairs, cool AC).
+Fares are 30/35/40USD respectively for Economy (outdoor deck), 1st Class (indoor deck, faint AC), and VIP (comfortable chairs, cool AC).
 Fares are the same for Zanzibar – Pemba and Pemba – Tanga.

 There are also two ferry connections per week from Zanzibar City to Wete, in the north of the island (near the major diving sites).
 Thursday 7:30 am and Sunday 10:30 am – this is though a very long journey, about 10/12 hours.